-All mandatory laboratory/clinic instruments, equipment, consumables, uniforms (not shoes), lockers, manuals, textbooks, laptops, and 2-step Mantoux skin tests are included in Student Auxiliary fees.
-The University provides these items in order to maintain minimum standards and to ensure timely delivery and availability for the beginning of classes.
+All mandatory laboratory/clinic instruments, equipment, consumables, scrubs and lab jackets (not shoes), lockers, manuals, textbooks, laptops, and 2-step Mantoux skin tests are included in Student Auxiliary fees.
+The Faculty provides these items in order to maintain minimum standards and to ensure timely delivery and availability for the beginning of classes.